-For those leaving the bikes home alone, it’s time to think about the security of your bikes.
-If you ride home from the trails/office or drive with your bike on the roof or back of your car, you should assume that your pride and joy has been noticed by envious eyes and that they are now working out how to get their devious hands on it.
-Below are some ideas on how to give your bike a better chance of surviving the festive thieving period.
+Bike theft is a real problem these days and having your hard-earned bike stolen, is a shitty thing to wake up to.
+If you’re planning a trip away or are not at home for long periods of time, then make sure the bike is very secure, wherever it’s kept.
+If you ride home from the trails/office or drive with your bike on the roof or back of your car, you should assume that your pride and joy has been spotted by envious eyes and that they are now working out how to get their devious hands on it.

 1: Mobile Advertisement

-Prevention is, of course, is better than cure, so whilst you are still using your bike, consider how it leaves and returns to home – can you put it more subtly inside your vehicle or ride home via a different route?
+Prevention, of course, is better than the cure, so whilst you are still using your bike, consider how it leaves and returns to your home – can you put it more subtly inside your vehicle or ride home via a different route?
+Some racks are just unavoidable when it comes to highlighting your trusty steed, but you can do some things to reduce the chances of it getting pulled off the roof or rear rack.
 To keep it even more secure whilst on the roof rack, have you considered the Z Lok Security ties?
 We did a review on them recently.

 Yes, you love your bike and want everyone to know that you ride the latest and greatest dripping with Xtra Tricky Rideology type bits, but shining a spotlight on your beloved steed is not going to help keep it safe from the light-fingered Larry’s out there.